What’s the Best D&D 5e Initiative Tracker?

 Before I start to sound like a paid advertisement from Improved Initiative (I’m not, by the way), I’m going to leave it there.

 The one downside is, like Hero Muster, Improved Initiative is tied to your computer and browser.
 To get around this you can download your account’s JSON file by going to Settings > Account > “Export your user data as JSON file”.
 Once you have this file, store is somewhere like Dropbox or Google Drive and when you need to use it again just go back to Settings > Account > “Replace your user data by uploading a JSON file”.
 Unlike Hero Muster there is an option to allow account sync by subbing to their Patreon.

 Cost – 10/10 Free or 6/10 Account Sync

 The system is free to use if you want to go through the process of exporting/importing data every time.
 If not, $1/month is certainly not bad for the awesome value this tool provides.
 You can also customize your player view with Custom Styles and Combatant Portrait for $5/month.

 While the systems UI is much easier to handle than Hero Muster there will still be a learning curve and some time you have to take to import your campaign’s information.

 Features – 11/10

 So that’s it.
-I’m sure there are tons of Initiative Trackers for D&D 5e out there but, based on my experience, these are the four you’re going to be using most of the time.
+There are tons of Initiative Trackers for D&D 5e out there but, based on our experience, these are the ones you’re going to be using most of the time.